 Q) I wish to file a divorce from my wife.
 Our relationship ended in practice earlier this year and she returned to Korea in August.
-We were marred in Korea.
+We were married in Korea.
 I wonder how can I file for our divorce as she is in Korea but I am not living in Korea.
 I would prefer uncontested but would go with a contested divorce if necessary.
 But I am living in the UK.
 Can you tell me what process I should pursue?

 The next issue will be which nation’s divorce law will govern your case, when you file for divorce in Korea.
 If your wife is a Korean, then the Korean divorce law shall be the governing law.
-If your wife is a UK citizen, then the divorce law of UK shall apply.
+If your wife is a UK citizen, then the divorce law of the UK shall apply.

-When the Korean divorce law becomes the governing law, in order to get a divorce decree, you have to show some types of justifiable causes for divorce under Korean law such as domestic violence, unchastity, etc. Not surprisingly, Korean court quite often issues a divorce ruling when it founds the marriage was irretrievably broken.
-Common grounds for this ‘irretrievably broken’ can be a financial issue, difference of personality or anything which makes it impossible to sustain normal marriage life.
+When the Korean divorce law becomes the governing law, in order to get a divorce decree, you have to show some types of justifiable causes for divorce under Korean law such as domestic violence, unchastity, etc. Not surprisingly, the Korean court quite often issues a divorce ruling when it founds the marriage was irretrievably broken.
+Common grounds for this ‘irretrievably broken’ can be a financial issue, the difference of personality or anything which makes it impossible to sustain normal marriage life.
 Of course, if your wife does not object to your divorce claim, the judge will grant the divorce without questioning the existence of justifiable divorce grounds.

-Also you have to think about the issue of asset distribution.
+Also, you have to think about the issue of asset distribution.
 Have you something to be divided with your wife?
 Any debts to be divided?
 Please note only the property acquired during the marital relationship is the assets to be distributed.
 Assets obtained before the marriage is, in principle, not the subject.
 But it is not always easy to decide which property is included and which one is not.
 So you need to consult with a competent divorce lawyer with respect to the financial aspect of the potential divorce.

-Lastly, if it turns out the other spouse is responsible for the marriage breakdown, you are entitled to a monetary compensation for your emotional distress caused by the other spouse.
+Lastly, if it turns out the other spouse is responsible for the marriage breakdown, you are entitled to monetary compensation for your emotional distress caused by the other spouse.

 Divorce is not an easy one.
 It is quite stressful.
-Sometimes it could be more stressful and hurting than living together and seeking a reconciliation.
+Sometimes it could be more stressful and hurting than living together and seeking reconciliation.
 So try everything to settle things out.
-When it doesn’t work, however, your last resort will be going to the court.
+When it doesn’t work, however, your last resort will be going to court.

-If you have any question about Korean divorce law and its proceedings, please visit our Legal Consultation center or send your inquiry email by clicking here.
+If you have any questions about Korean divorce law and its proceedings, please visit our Legal Consultation center or send your inquiry email by clicking here.
 Our Korean licensed lawyers will answer your inquiry.

-Also you can find a stack of competent legal information and articles on Korean family law, written by a Korean licensed lawyer, by clicking here.
+Also, you can find a stack of legal information and articles on Korean divorce law, written by a Korean qualified lawyer, by clicking here.

 © 2011 Wonil Chung, a Korean Licensed Lawyer.
 All rights reserved.